Bexhlee/cse15l-lab-reports/week-1-lab-report.md

     <img width="666" alt="image" src="https://github.com/Bexhlee/cse15l-lab-reports/assets/152840466/a5bfe347-ef78-43ed-a50a-fb673862b164">
     > **Working Directory:** `/home/lecture1`
     >
-    > *Passing a path to a file to the `cat` file generates an error mesage beacuse it is not a valid directory.
+    > *Passing a path to a file to the `cat` command generates an error mesage beacuse it is not a valid directory.
 The working directory in the prompt afterwards remains unchanged because the `cd` command terminates due to the error.*
     > <br>